 You love him even though you have never seen him.
 Though you do not see him now, you trust him; and you rejoice with a glorious, inexpressible joy.
 The reward for trusting him will be the salvation of your souls. –1 Peter 1:8-9 ESV

-Peter is talking here about the joy of knowing and loving Jesus, even though we have never seen Him and won’t until we meet face to face in heaven.
+Peter is talking here about knowing and loving Jesus, even though we have never seen Him and won’t until we meet face to face in heaven.

 For all the gods of the peoples are worthless idols,